 Sugar - We all know that we need to cut back on sugar!
 To be honest - I never fully cut sugar out of my diet!
 Even in my worst days of gut problems I still had foods that contained sugar.
 I cut down, but never gave it up - and I probably had a little bit of dark chocolate every other day!
 However, I did notice that the more I drank my home made kefir, that sweet foods - especially bars of chocolate - were exceptionally sweet .
-Drinking kefir was changing my tastebuds.
-I found that ready made sweet 'treats' such as biscuits, chocolate bars and cakes were really too sweet!
+Drinking kefir was changing my taste buds.
 In the past 14 years of being well I have had time to research and learn more about what is going on in the gut.
 Here's my take on it... sugar is ACID forming in the gut.
 Bad bacteria love this acid forming sugar as it keeps them alive and helps them to grow and thrive in the gut and take over and cause us misery.
 Kefir on the other hand, with it's beautiful sour, tart taste is an acidic food that is ALKALINE forming in the gut.
 Alkaline forming kefir actually helps to kill off bad bacteria - they don't like it!
 I believe this is one of the ways that kefir helped to heal my intestines!
-I need to get the bad bacteria - which I believe are the cause of all the problems - OUT!
+I need to get the bad bacteria (which I believe are the cause of all the problems)- OUT!
 What a miracle that kefir could do this!
 It could create the right environment in my gut that was antagonistic to bad bacteria - so I managed to eliminate them.
-It repopulated with good bacteria, and it helped to create the right environment that the villi - responsible for absorbing nutrients from my food were able to work normally again.
+It repopulated my gut with good bacteria, and allowed the villi - responsible for absorbing nutrients from my food- were able to work normally again.

 I made a conscious effort to look after my teeth and gums better.
 I will swill kefir in my mouth - squeeze it up into my gums as a sort of good bacteria cleanse.
 I know now that I should have looked after my teeth better when I was a child - there is nothing I can do to undo that.
 All I can do is stop making it worse, start where I am, accept that my mouth health is very important to my overall health and do what I can to reduce formation of bad bacteria in my mouth and gums in the first place!